 Access over 5,000 full-text scholarly journals, magazines and trade publications covering a wide range of disciplines available exclusively to UAlberta Alumni.
 Continue your path of lifelong learning from anywhere in the world, 24 hours a day, seven days a week and without late fees!Register Now, It’s Free

-Full-text access to 2640+ journals (2292 of which are peer reviewed).
-Another 11000+ journal and magazine articles are searchable and have abstracts.
-Subjects covered include: Biology / Chemistry / Engineering / Law / Music / Physics / Psychology / Religion & Theology.
+Full-text access to nearly 2400 journals (of which approx. 2000 are peer reviewed).
+More than 16000 journal and magazine articles are searchable and have abstracts.
+Subjects covered include: Biology / Chemistry / Engineering / Law / Music / Physics / Psychology / Religion & Theology

 This is a vast collection of indexes of 19th century literature - an important resource for historical research pre-1930 - that brings together over 70 subject indexes to: periodicals, books, newspapers, US and UK government documents and US patents, image archives, and more.